pcardotatgit/XDR_Workflows_and_Stuffs/readme.md

 The SecureX make authentication to these system target very easy.

-Creating a SecureX Token must be one of the installation mandatory steps.
+Creating a SecureX Token is one of the installation mandatory steps.

+**December 8 2022 - Secure Token Update** : A new SecureX native Target named **SecureX APIs** had been released.
+This one can be use in place of legacy "system targets" : CTR_Target, CTIA_Target, or Private_CTIA_Target.
+One of the main benefits of this new target it that is manages the Authenthication token, we don't have to take care of it..

 [SecureX Token instructions are here](https://ciscosecurity.github.io/sxo-05-security-workflows/account-keys/securex-token)